-The Fireface's ADAT optical interface supports sample rates of up to 96 kHz using a standard ADAT recorder.
+The Fireface's ADAT optical interfaces support sample rates of up to 96 kHz using a standard ADAT recorder.
 Single-channel data at this frequency requires two ADAT channels, achieved using the Sample Multiplexing technique.
 This reduces the number of available ADAT channels from 8 to 4.
 Under Windows MME, channels are routed to ADAT devices in double-speed mode as follows:

-• Only the four stereo pairs of the device ADAT1 are available
+- Only the four stereo pairs of the device ADAT1 are available - The channels of the device ADAT2 are no longer available

-This kind of implementation allows a problem-free usage of the ADAT port in Single and Double Speed, as the routing for ADAT doesn't change.
+This kind of implementation allows a problem-free usage of both ADAT ports in Single and Double Speed, as the routing for ADAT1 doesn't change.
 However, the hardware spreads the data differently:

-• Channel 1 is transmitted via channels 1 and 2, channel 2 via 3 and 4 etc.
+- Channel 1 is transmitted via channels 1 and 2, channel 2 via 3 and 4 etc. - The ADAT2 port transmits channels 5 to 8